 P. aeruginosa QS has been studied extensively and is currently proposed to consist of four interlinked QS systems; las, rhl, pqs and iqs .
-This has been reviewed recently by (Lee and Zhang 2015).
+This has been reviewed recently (Lee and Zhang 2015).
 QS signal molecules (acyl homoserine lactones) are expressed constitutively.
 Once a threshold level of signal molecule, indicative of cell density, has been reached, coordinated gene expression is induced.
 In P. aeruginosa, approximately 10% of the genome is thought to be under the complex control of QS.

-The rhl QS system has been found to be important in P. aeruginosa UTI pathogenesis with a PAO1 rhlR mutant showing significantly reduced virulence in a mouse model which could be restored through the addition of C4 homoserine lactone (Gupta, Harjai and Chhibber 2016).
-In an acute pyelonephritis model of infection, a QS deficient mutant (double lasI rhlI knockout) was found to show reduced inflammation and polymorphonuclear cell infiltration compared to the wild-type strain (Gupta et al 2013).
+The rhl QS system is important in P. aeruginosa UTI pathogenesis with a PAO1 knockout of the rhl regulator, rhlR, showing significantly reduced virulence in a mouse model which could be restored through the addition of C4 homoserine lactone (Gupta, Harjai and Chhibber 2016).
+Bacteriological and histological assessment of mice infected with ΔrhlR PAO1 showed reduced bacterial load in the bladder and kidneys at Days 1, 3 and 5 post-infection compared to PAO1-infected control mice.
+Furthermore, In vitro the rhlR mutant showed significantly reduced expression of elastase (55.17%), protease (12.72%) and rhamnolipid (12.67%), essential virulence factors in P. aeruginosa pathogenicity, compared to wild-type PAO1.
+In an acute pyelonephritis model of infection, a QS deficient mutant (double lasI rhlI knockout) showed reduced inflammation and polymorphonuclear cell infiltration compared to the wild-type strain (Gupta et al 2013).
 QS activity was detected in all isolates from UTIs using a broad plate based assay and may suggest the importance of a functioning QS system in UTIs (Tielen et al. 2011).
-P. aeruginosa with a defective QS system has been shown to produce an altered, flatter biofilm (Davies et al. 1998) which may have an impact on the ability of the bacterium to form surface-attached CAUTI.
-P. aeruginosa biofilms from 14 out of 14 CAUTIs produced AHL’s in situ and in vitro (Stickler et al. 1998).
+QS mutants are frequently found in P. aeruginosa isolates from the repiratory tract.
+P. aeruginosa with a defective QS system (double lasI rhlI knockout) has been shown to produce an altered, flatter biofilm (Davies et al. 1998) which may have an impact on the ability of the bacterium to form surface-attached CAUTI.
+P. aeruginosa biofilms from 14 out of 14 CAUTI isolates produced AHL’s when grown on catheters in a simple, physical model of a bladder and in vitro (Stickler et al. 1998).

-In addition to the presence of an active QS system in P. aeruginosa isolates, QS signal molecules themselves have been found to induce renal tissue inflammation and cytokine response (Gupta, Chhibber and Harjai 2013) and effect the integrity of tight junctions in human epithelium (Vikström et al. 2009) although the effect on urothelium directly has not been studied (Figure 2).
+In addition to the presence of an active QS system in P. aeruginosa isolates, QS signal molecules themselves induce renal tissue inflammation and cytokine response (Gupta, Chhibber and Harjai 2013) and affect the integrity of tight junctions in human epithelium (Vikström et al. 2009) although the effect on urothelium directly has not been studied (Figure 2).

 Motility